bioasp/merrin/README.md

 **Remarks 1:** If *no regulatory networks are returned*, then the instance is *unsatisfiable*.
 Try to change the `max_gap` and `max_error` variables before launching `merrin` again.

 **Remarks 2:** For unsatisfiable instances with *kinetics* and/or *fluxomics* data, launching `merrin` with the observation declared as *transcriptomics* data only can sometimes allow inferring some regulatory networks.

 ## Rule syntax and semantics

 Regulatory rules are returned in ***disjunctive normal form*** (DNF) with the following syntax:
 > R := 1 || C || (C_1 | ... | C_n)
 > C := L || (L_1 & ... & L_m)
 > L := N || !N
 > N := regulatory component name

 with `!` denoting the negation, `&` the logical and, and `|` the logical or.

 ## Examples

-An example is provided in `./examples`.
+Examples are provided in `./examples`.
+- The instance `./examples/instances/toy` has been generated from the regulatory metabolic network and the experiments described in [(Thuillier et al., 2021)](https://link.springer.com/chapter/10.1007/978-3-030-85633-5_10).
-The instance `./examples/ecoli-small` has been generated from the regulatory metabolic network and the experiments described in [(Covert et al., 2001)](https://www.sciencedirect.com/science/article/pii/S0022519301924051?via%3Dihub).
+- The instance `./examples/instances/core-regulated` has been generated from the regulatory metabolic network and the experiments described in [(Covert et al., 2001)](https://www.sciencedirect.com/science/article/pii/S0022519301924051?via%3Dihub).
+- The instance `./examples/instances/large-scale` has been generated from the regulatory metabolic network and the experiments described in [(Covert et al., 2002)](https://www.sciencedirect.com/science/article/pii/S0021925819662757).

-To solve the instance using the console command, see the bash file: `./examples/run-merrin.sh`.
+To solve the `core-regulated` instance using the console command, see the bash file: `./examples/run-merrin.sh`.
 It can be executed with:
 ```bash
 sh ./examples/run-merrin.sh
 ```

-To solve the instance using a *Python* script using `merrin`, check the *jupyter* notebook: `./examples/notebook-merrin.ipynb`.
+To solve the `core-regulated` instance using a *Python* script using `merrin`, check the *jupyter* notebook: `./examples/notebook-merrin.ipynb`.

 ### Inferred rules on the example

 **Network projection:** Infer regulatory networks.
-Each row of the output `CSV` is a regulatory network and each column is the rules for a given regulatory component.
+Each row of the displayed `CSV` is a regulatory network and each column is the rules for a given regulatory component.

 **Example 1:** Network projection + All optimization
 ```csv